 17.6.2 Employees will be permitted to take their selected day as the personal holiday if:

 a.
-The employee has given at least fourteen (14) calendar days’ written notice to his or her supervisor; provided that the supervisor may, at his or her discretion, permit a shorter notice period.
+The employee has given prior notice to their supervisor in accordance with the University Employee Leave Policy and Procedure.

 b.
 The number of employees choosing a specific day off does not interfere with University operations.

 c.
-Personal holidays may not be carried over to the next calendar year except when an eligible employee’s request to take his or her personal holiday has been denied or cancelled.
+Personal holidays may not be carried over to the next calendar year except when an eligible employee’s request to take his or her personal holiday has been denied or canceled.
 The employee will attempt to reschedule his or her personal holiday during the balance of the calendar year.
 If he or she is unable to reschedule the day, it will be carried over to the next calendar year.

 d.
 Part or all of a personal holiday may be donated to another employee for shared leave as provided in ARTICLE 44 – SHARED LEAVE.
 Any remaining portions of a personal holiday must be taken as one (1) absence.